SK postcode area

 The SK postcode area, also known as the Stockport postcode area, is a group of nineteen postcode districts in England, within eleven post towns.
 These cover south-east Greater Manchester (including Stockport, Cheadle, Hyde, Stalybridge and Dukinfield), parts of east Cheshire (including Macclesfield, Wilmslow and Alderley Edge), north-west Derbyshire (including Buxton, High Peak and Glossop) and a small part of north Staffordshire.

+Mail for the SK postcode area is processed at Manchester Mail Centre, along with mail for the M, BL and OL postcode areas.

 Coverage

 The approximate coverage of the postcode districts: